raz8153/PyChristmas/README.md

 Repeating the above step over and over again will give us recatangles stacked on top of each other such that ones on top are slightly smaller then the one directly under it.
 We also have tiny red balls on either side.
 @@@@@@@@@ Insert image of tree wihtout star and wishes

-Next,  Lets reate a star on top of the tree.
+Next,  Lets create a star on top of the tree.
 Note that once the rectangle drawing is done, the turtle is already on top of the tree.
 ```python
 #Star on the top